Visual field

+(for example in van Doorn et al., 2013).

-The equivalent concept for optical instruments and image sensors is the field of view (FOV).
+The corresponding concept for optical instruments and image sensors is the field of view (FOV).
+In humans and animals, the FOV refers to the area visible when eye movements – if possible for the species – are allowed.

 In optometry, ophthalmology, and neurology, a visual field test is used to determine whether the visual field is affected by diseases that cause local scotoma or a more extensive loss of vision or a reduction in sensitivity (increase in threshold).